plone/plone.restapi-client/docs/actions/breadcrumbs.md

 ## Get Breadcrumbs

+### Query function

-This function returns the breadcrumbs for the given path.
+Use the `getBreadcrumbsQuery` function to get the query for fetching the breadcrumbs for a page.

-- Function name: `getBreadcrumbsQuery`
+### Hook

+Use the `useGetBreadcrumbs` hook to get the breadcrumbs for a page.

 ### Parameters: